 Breakup boot camps help move the trauma-stricken lovelorn through the healing process and give them concrete steps for moving forward with their lives.

 Despite the heartache that often accompanies love, we can't help wanting it and rejoicing when it works.
-Are we hard-wired to fall in love or are just responding to societal pressure?
-And why are some people more successful at love than others?
+Are we hard-wired to fall in love or are we just responding to societal pressure?

 LegalFling is hoping to lessen the "he said, she said" thing with an app that can generate a supposedly legally binding sex contract before both partners get together.
 But will it really prevent problems?